 For example, your partner knows you are watching this show.
 Mind reading is another form of assumption.

 Consider the evidence by asking questions to determine the facts.
-Let your spouse know your needs for dealing with relationship problems before they crop up.
+Let your spouse know your needs for dealing with relationship problems before they creep up.

 How to solve relationship problems